Tony-njiru/Tony-njiru/README.md

  Hello 👋 I am Anthony Njiru a web developer (full stack)
 - 👨‍💻 I work with the following languages, JavaScript,
-- React.js, HTML5, CSS3, BOOTSTRAP5, PHP and MySQL
+- React.js, HTML5, Wordpress, CSS3, BOOTSTRAP5, PHP and MySQL
 -  OPP languages such as Java, C# C++ and python 🐍